Fernando-Scramignon/client_registration_API/README.md

 # client_registration_API

-An API developed with the objective of praticing full stack skills.
+An API developed with the objective of practicing full stack skills.
 This means that it is a simple back end project with a simple front end to train the integration of them both.
-It allows user registration and each user can have multiple contacts.
+It allows client registration and each client can have multiple contacts.
+It also uses pdfkit to be able to generate a pdf with the client's information.

 ## Table of contents